What embeddings are for

 )

-#> [1] 256Computing Similarity with foundry_similarity()
+#> [1] 256Computing similarity with foundry_similarity()

-values ranging from -1 (opposite) to 1 (identical).
-The
+(opposite) to 1 (identical). foundry_similarity() computes

 )